 Grant-giving organisations usually provide details for applicants, such as setting out the grant criteria; the application process; the information they need from you; and how and when they make their decisions.
 Some will offer pre-application discussions or interviews.
 If they do, take them up as the advice can save you a lot of time and unnecessary expense.

-Voluntary and community organisations in North Yorkshire can access free advice and guidance on funding issues, including a funding newsletter, from Community First Yorkshire.
+Voluntary and community organisations in North Yorkshire can access free advice and guidance on funding issues from Community First Yorkshire.

 Good partnership working is vital, and the North Yorkshire liaison group meets to facilitate better partnership working between the public and voluntary and community sectors.